Mountain skills for skiers & riders

 This course is ideal for you if

 You are a strong intermediate to advanced skier/rider and want the necessary safety skills to begin exploring remote locations, including glaciated terrain, on skis/board.
-If you are looking for an affordable course to teach you the skills you need to make safe decisions in complex terrain on your own, then this is for you!
+If you are looking for an affordable course, with premium outdoor access, in a warm lodge complete with showers and a bar, to learn the skills you need to make safe decisions in complex terrain on your own, then this is for you!

 All courses are hosted at Ferrier Lodge at Temple Basin Ski Field, located above snowline, approximately 500m above Arthurs Pass proper.
-With the glaciated peaks of the main divide of the Southern Alps in our backyard, Temple Basin is one of the best places in the world to learn ski mountaineering skills!
-The peaks surrounding the ski field in Arthurs Pass National Park provide a wide range of difficulty levels to advance your comfort in exposed terrain, with the ski lodge always a short descent away.
+With the glaciated peaks of the main divide of the Southern Alps in our backyard, the comforts and educational amenities within the lodge make Temple Basin one of the best places in the world to learn alpine skills!
+The peaks surrounding the ski field in Arthurs Pass National Park provide a wide range of difficulty levels to advance your comfort in exposed terrain, with the warm ski lodge always a short descent away.

 Access to the lodge is via a foot track, with a goods lift available to bring your gear up – making the walk very pleasant!
 The lodge boasts a full time chef, a bar with craft beer on tap, and bunkroom accommodation based on four people to each room.
 The Lodge is very comfortable with a drying room, hot showers, and a large lounge/dining area.
 Theory and rope skills are hosted inside a specifically designed lecture theatre.